darakian/darakian.github.io/_posts/2017-11-23-playstation-video.md

 battle      enemy2      enemy4      enemy6      init        menu        mint        scus_941.6x stage1      startup     world
 enemy1      enemy3      enemy5      field       magic       mini        movie       sound       stage2      system.cnf
 ```
 Wonderful!
 There's a folder for all the movies just sitting there!
-On disc three there's an extra folder named snova, but never the less it's pretty consistant and should be easy to analyse.
+On disc three there's an extra folder named snova, but never the less it's pretty consistent and should be easy to analyse.
 I could have used a collection of unix utilities to look further into this, but instead I wrote a tool for this which traverses directories, hashes files and builds lists. [ddh](https://github.com/darakian/rustExperiments/tree/master/ddh)

 First lets look at the movies with ddh
 ```